ValentinTheo/ValentinTheo.github.io/_pages/about.md

 ## Job Market Paper

 * **Non-linear Corporate Income Tax: Learning, Intensive and Extensive Margins**\
 The welfare implications of corporate tax reforms are made unclear by the variety of effects they generate.
     This paper estimates both the effect of frictions, especially attention, on the corporate taxable income elasticity and the business creation effect of corporate tax reforms.
-I study a French reform that replaced a linear corporate tax rate with a progressive schedule.
+    I study a reform in France that replaced the existing flat corporate income tax with a threshold-based two-rates progressive system.
     I rely on detailed administrative tax data and exploit a unique institutional feature, the reported tax amount.
-First, I exploit the excess mass at the bracket to estimate the elasticity and show that overall frictions attenuate it by 46% in the short-run.
-Then, I infer that at most 19% of firms are inattentive to tax reforms, i.e. they use the pre-reform tax code instead of the current one.
-This implies a cost of inattention of 1.67% of their taxable income.
-Second, I find a sizeable positive business creation effect of the reform.
+    First, I infer that at most 19% of firms are inattentive to tax reforms, _i.e._ they use the pre-reform tax code instead of the current one.
+This implies a cost of inattention of 1.8\% of their taxable income.
+    Second, I exploit the excess mass at the threshold to estimate the elasticity and show that overall frictions attenuate it by 39% in the short-run.
+    Third, I find a sizeable positive business creation effect of the reform.
 Using a two-way fixed effects PPML event-study design combined with treatment intensity variation at the county level, I estimate an average treatment effect of 15%.
 However, unincorporated businesses reacted to the lower average corporate tax rate by incorporating and by splitting revenues across multiple entities.
 This creates a pure tax revenue loss.
-Although this response is highly sensitive, rising by 45%, its overall magnitude remains limited.
+Although this response is highly sensitive, rising by 45%, its magnitude remains limited.
+    Overall, the welfare gains of moving from a linear corporate income tax to a progressive schedule are driven by business entry.

 Firms' reported tax amount (dotted) and true tax code (plain) before and after the reforms (2001-2002)